 Well, congratulations to you!
-You’ve made the decision to sit for the CFA exams.
-This will require a lot of your time, dedication and attention.
+You’ve made the decision to sit for the CFA Level 1 Exam.
+This will require a lot of your time, dedication, and attention.
 Be prepared to be socially lost for the next few months because these exams are extremely difficult.
 You need to have a structured study schedule in order to efficiently utilize the time you have.

 As a plan to follow, let’s use this study plan of 300 hours: